connorslike/CJSlike.github.io/essays/ReflectOnConfigurationManagement.md

 ---
 layout: essay
 type: essay
-title: Smart Questions
+title: Configuration Management
 date: 2017-01-20
 labels:
-  - Smart Questons
+  - Configuration Management
 ---

 I think that configuration management is incredibly userful as far as keeping everyone on the same page as far